ibm-build-lab/terraform-ibm-cloud-pak/modules/Db2/README.md

 ### Setting up the OpenShift cluster

-NOTE: an OpenShift cluster is required to install the Cloud Pak.
+NOTE: an OpenShift cluster is required to install this module.
 This can be an existing cluster or can be provisioned using our `roks` Terraform module.

 To provision a new cluster, refer [here](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/modules/roks#building-a-new-roks-cluster) for the code to add to your Terraform script.
 The recommended size for an OpenShift cluster on IBM Cloud Classic contains `4` workers of flavor `b3c.16x64`, however read the [Db2 installation methods](https://www.ibm.com/docs/en/db2/11.1?topic=servers-db2-installation-methods) to confirm these parameters or if you are using IBM Cloud VPC or a different OpenShift version.